Oswaldo Cabrera Player Props: Yankees vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Giants had the 15th-ranked team ERA among all MLB pitching staffs (3.89).
+- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.

 - The Giants surrendered the first-fewest home runs in baseball (132 total, 0.8 per game).